Here’s a fascinating stat:

 Why You Need to Focus on Conversion Rate Optimisation

-One of the major benefits of conversion rate optimization is that you can get more customers for the same amount of website traffic.
+One of the major benefits of conversion rate optimisation is that you can get more customers for the same amount of website traffic.
 While this concept is quite clear, the process of setting up a conversion goal isn’t as simple as saying: “We want to double the number of customers in the next month.”
 As we’ve explained earlier, the conversion rate is the percentage of visitors who converted and is calculated based on how many people have visited your landing page.
 So, your focus should be on increasing the number of conversions for every x amount of visitors who land on your web page.

 Here’s an example.